-Guest blogging has quickly become a popular internet marketing tactic.
+Guest blogging is one of the most popular content marketing tactics to build your brand online.
 The benefits of guest blogging are numerous.
 The backlinks you earn as a guest blogger can help improve your search engine rankings and drive traffic back to your website.
 Additionally, regular guest blogging can help you to:

 - Increase name recognition